 10. Midnight in Chernobyl – Adam Higginbotham

-Based on factual reports and recent research, the final, dramatic and untold and untold stories of the Chernobyl nuclear power plant were published in the book Midnight in Chernobyl by Adam Higginbotham.
+Based on factual reports and recent research, the final, dramatic, and untold and untold stories of the Chernobyl nuclear power plant were published in the book Midnight in Chernobyl by Adam Higginbotham.

 One of the most important moments in world history is April 27th.
-This catastrophe not only gave the world an understanding of nuclear power and the science it invented, but also gave us a grasp on the delicate ecology of our planet.
-The abandoned houses, playgrounds, corrosion trucks and helicopter jungles on the side of the fence about 5 km from the scene; The invisible killer contained in these radiations has been permanently fixed.
+This catastrophe not only gave the world an understanding of nuclear power and the science it invented but also gave us a grasp on the delicate ecology of our planet.
+The abandoned houses, playgrounds, corrosion trucks and helicopter jungles on the side of the fence about 5 km from the scene; The invisible killer contained in these radiations have been permanently fixed.

 The Chernobyl catastrophe is considered one of the major reasons behind the collapse of the Soviet Union.
-For Moscow it was just as much a political and economic catastrophe as it was at an environmental and scientific level.
+For Moscow, it was just as much a political and economic catastrophe as it was at an environmental and scientific level.
 The Chernobyl disaster of a total of 3 billion rubles bankrupt the already declining economy, and it becomes clear to their people that their state is living on false assurances and assurances.